kingopoutine/Brocon-MTL/Villainess Brocon/Chapter 23/23-google.md

 That event is the appearance of a demon beast.

 Just when a magic control class is about to start in the training ground of the schoolyard, a powerful demon beast appears.
-The heroine must join forces with the prince, who rushes in, to fight off the magical beast and awaken to her own magical power.
+The heroine must join forces with the prince, who rushes in, to fight off the magical beast and awaken to her own magical power in the process.

 If you can't clear this event, the imperial extinction flag will be set.
 Eventually the Demon King invades the Imperial City, and the Imperial Palace is trampled.